archont00/arch-linux-luks-tpm-boot/README.md

 ## Booting if something went wrong (or if there was a kernel update)

-As described earlier, in case something went wrong within this process, or if there was a kernel update and your system won't read the contents of the NVRAM because the kernel-checksum has changed, press E in the GRUB boot menu.
-Then, append an ".orig" on the line were the initrd is specified.
+As described earlier, in case something went wrong within this process, or if there was a kernel update and your system won't read the contents of the NVRAM because the kernel-checksum has changed and systemd does not even ask for the LUKS passphrase on console: then press E in the GRUB boot menu, append an ".orig" on the line were the initrd is specified.
 Now press F10 to boot.
 This allows you to boot the “normal” way, by providing a LUKS passphrase.

 NOTE: This is why I recommend not to remove the passphrase from your LUKS partition!